 What happens to Project Managers when you implement SAFe?
-I see this question come up time and again and while I am sure there is more than one answer, in my experience, the role of the Project Manager changes and there are less of them.
+I see this question come up time and again and while I am sure there is more than one answer, in my experience, the role of the Project Manager changes and there are fewer of them.
 In the specific case of the EDW Agile Release Train, pre-SAFe there were 18 Project Managers supporting up to 5 projects each.
 Today there are 4 Portfolio Managers each overseeing around 20 projects.
 Portfolio Managers are generally aligned to a specific line of business or program of work.
 They own the relationship with this stakeholder group on behalf of the Release Train.

-Our Portfolio Managers are servants to our development teams, they help protect the teams from bureaucracy and support the teams by removing blockers beyond the teams control.
+Our Portfolio Managers are servants to our development teams, they help protect the teams from bureaucracy and support the teams by removing blockers beyond the team's control.
 When new projects arrive, they work to smooth the transition of the work into the development teams.
-They do this by understanding the end to end project and the role EDW needs to play, establishing the priority of the work and securing funding.
+They do this by understanding the end-to-end project and the role EDW needs to play, establishing the priority of the work and securing funding.
 They confirm the stakeholders and induct them into our delivery approach, and where possible help break the projects down into pieces more easily consumed by the development teams.

 Most of our epics, start with an analysis spike, which we call discovery.
-This is where our feature teams establish the high level design, estimate the effort involved in delivering the epic and work out an indicative release plan based on their current backlog.
+This is where our feature teams establish the high-level design, estimate the effort involved in delivering the epic and work out an indicative release plan based on their current backlog.
 The Portfolio Managers support the teams by overlaying the financial profile and packaging up the findings for inclusion in the various enterprise gating processes.

 So what happens to project managers when you implement SAFe?
 In our case, some grow, taking on the huge responsibility across a portfolio of epics and some move on, to less challenging, more traditional project management roles.
-I have a huge respect for our Portfolio Managers, its a very challenging role, which requires very advanced juggling skills to keep all the balls in the air.
+I have huge respect for our Portfolio Managers, it's a very challenging role, which requires very advanced juggling skills to keep all the balls in the air.